Comparing Richardson Electronics (RELL) & Its Peers

 |20

-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 21.35%.
-Given Richardson Electronics’ peers higher possible upside, analysts plainly believe Richardson Electronics has less favorable growth aspects than its peers.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 25.65%.
+Given Richardson Electronics’ rivals higher probable upside, analysts clearly believe Richardson Electronics has less favorable growth aspects than its rivals.

 Profitability

-This table compares Richardson Electronics and its peers’ net margins, return on equity and return on assets.
+This table compares Richardson Electronics and its rivals’ net margins, return on equity and return on assets.

 |Net Margins